Fatih Terim: Milan

-On 18 June 2001, Terim signed a two year contract with Milan replacing the caretaker manager Cesare Maldini.
+On 18 June 2001, Terim signed a two-year contract with A.C.
+Milan replacing the caretaker manager Cesare Maldini.
 He transformed Milan's system, employing a style very similar to the total football of Rinus Michels, playing a 4–3–1–2 formation with Rui Costa as a key player, whom he brought from his previous team, Fiorentina.
 Terim built a highly attacking side, but during this period Milan was also notorious for being vulnerable at the back, often conceding goals unexpectedly and drawing against "underdog" teams.

-On 5 November 2001, after the 0–1 defeat against Torino his contract was terminated after only five months of work and he was replaced by Carlo Ancelotti, despite the fact that Terim had received a vote of confidence from Milan vice-president Galliani following a 1-1 draw with bottom-placed Venezia in mid-October.
+On 5 November 2001, after the 0–1 defeat against Torino his contract was terminated after only five months of work and he was replaced by Carlo Ancelotti, despite the fact that Terim had received a vote of confidence from Milan vice-president Galliani following a 1–1 draw with bottom-placed Venezia in mid-October.
 However Paolo Maldini had admitted that the players must share the blame for Terim's sacking as manager: "Terim's failure was also our failure.
 Now the team must look at themselves as there are no more excuses.
-Maybe it was the players' fault because we couldn't put Terim's teachings into action.
+Maybe it was the players' fault because we couldn't put Terim's teachings into action".
 Another reaction was made by midfielder Brocchi about the pressure from the board of directors to Terim: "From the beginning there was a lot of external pressure on Terim as well as many dubious episodes that made one think there wasn't 100% faith in him".